-- Three-fourths of prosecutors interviewed in 2002 said the blood alcohol test was the single most critical piece of evidence needed for a conviction, evidence they are frequently without. - After implementation, Montgomery County, Texas, reduced refusals from 45% to 25%. - Phoenix Police reported a decrease in the refusal rate from 40% to 5% after implementation. - Arizona, Michigan, and Utah found repeat offenders were most likely to refuse breath tests and the BAC data collected has led to fewer trials and more convictions. - 74% of adults view mandatory breath or blood testing for suspected drunk drivers as the most effective tactic in deterring drunk driving.
+- Three-fourths of prosecutors interviewed in 2002 said the blood alcohol test was the single most critical piece of evidence needed for a conviction, evidence they are frequently without (Simpson and Robertson, 2002). - After implementation, Montgomery County, Texas, reduced refusals from 45% to 10% in 2010 (James, 2013). - Phoenix Police reported a decrease in the refusal rate from 40% to 5% after implementation (Berning et al., 2007). - Arizona, Michigan, and Utah found repeat offenders were most likely to refuse breath tests and the BAC data collected has led to fewer trials and more convictions (Berning et al., 2007).